How do I sign up to use the VideoGP app?

 How much does a subscription cost?

-An annual subscription costs £14.99 a month and you will be committed to a 12-month plan.
+A full price annual subscription costs £14.99 a month and you will be committed to a 12-month plan.
 This includes any medication, next day delivery, fit notes and referrals if needed.

 When will my VideoGP subscription payment come out of my account?